wessenstam/gts21/snow/alerts/alerts.rst

 Your Environment
 ++++++++++++++++

+.. raw:: html

-To save time, and to ensure a consistent configuration for all users within the shared environment, your ServiceNow Developer Instance *has already been pre-staged with all components necessary to complete the following exercise*, including:
+   <strong><font color="red">To save time, and to ensure a consistent configuration for all users within the shared environment, your ServiceNow Developer Instance has already been pre-staged with all components necessary to complete the following exercise, including:</font></strong><br><br>

 Subscription Plugins
 ....................